Last updated May 30th, 2022.

 If Indonesia’s economy and currency are to see positive and consistent growth, the nation must undergo deep structural reforms that eliminate, or at least reduce the most callous abuses by the system.

 This is also coupled by growing labor unrest, which is partially fueled by the staggering inequality present in the country.
-Indonesia’s decline isn’t directly attributable to a single cause but a litany of small problems which compound each other.
+Indonesia’s decline isn’t directly attributable to a single cause but a litany of small problems that compound each other.

 So, despite its recent and surprising stability – especially given the COVID-19 economic volatility – the currency as a whole has shown a steady decline over the years.